pagkly/Zed/Investopedia3/Upstream Guarantee.md

 Upstream Guarantee
 ## What Is an Upstream Guarantee?

-An upstream guarantee, also known as a subsidiary guarantee, is a [financial guarantee](https://www.investopedia.com/terms/f/financial-guarantee.asp) in which the subsidiary guarantees its parent company's debt.
+An upstream guarantee, also known as a subsidiary guarantee, is a [[financial guarantee]](https://www.investopedia.com/terms/f/financial-guarantee.asp) in which the subsidiary guarantees its parent company's debt.

-An upstream guarantee can be contrasted with a [downstream guarantee](https://www.investopedia.com/terms/d/downstream_guarantee.asp), which is a pledge placed on a loan on behalf of the borrowing party by the borrowing party's parent company or stockholder.
+An upstream guarantee can be contrasted with a [[downstream guarantee]](https://www.investopedia.com/terms/d/downstream_guarantee.asp), which is a pledge placed on a loan on behalf of the borrowing party by the borrowing party's parent company or stockholder.

 ### Key Takeaways